Saskatchewan Knights of Columbus Charitable Foundation Endowment Funds

 - Each year the Grants Committee would develop a list of approved potential recipients together with a short description outlining where the funds will be allocated.
 Each Endowment Fund will also be invited to submit potential applicants to the Grants Committee.

-- This list will be compiled and forwarded to each Endowment Fund contact person by March 1st each year.
+- This list will be compiled and forwarded to each Endowment Fund contact person by March 1st of each year.

 - The Grants Committee will meet later in March to allocate the revenues from the Capital Fund as well as any Endowment Funds that will not have a response from the contact person.